Your experience, skills and knowledge are needed on College Council!

-To be a candidate, a licensed member must be nominated by two licensed members who are entitled to vote in the election.
+To be a candidate, a licensed member must be nominated by two licensed members who are entitled to vote in the election and also complete the conflict of interest questionnaire.
 The nominee must consent to his/her nomination, and all nomination forms must be received in the College office by the stated deadline.

 A member is eligible for election to the Council if, the member,

-- is engaged in the practice of veterinary medicine in the electoral district for which he or she is nominated or, if the member is not engaged in the practice of veterinary medicine, was, on the 90th day before the election, resident in the electoral district for which he or she is nominated;
+is engaged in the practice of veterinary medicine in the electoral district for which he or she is nominated or, if the Licensed Member is not engaged in the practice of veterinary medicine, was, on the 90th day before the election, resident in the electoral district for which he or she is nominated;

-- is not in default of payment of any fees prescribed in any regulation or by-law made under the Veterinarians Act;
+is not in default of payment of any fees prescribed in any regulation or by-law made under the Act;

-- has not been found guilty of professional misconduct or serious neglect by the Discipline Committee or found to be an impaired member by the Registration Committee during the six years immediately preceding the election;
+has not been found guilty of professional misconduct or serious neglect by the Discipline Committee or found to be an impaired Licensed Member by the Registration Committee during the six years immediately preceding the election;

-- has not been removed from a committee under the College by-laws for reasons related to the Council code of conduct at any time during the three years immediately preceding the election.
+has not been removed from a committee under this By-law for reasons related to the Council code of conduct at any time during the three years immediately preceding the election;

 What exactly is the Council of the College?